digipost/signering-docs/source/client-integration/buy-enterprise-certificates.rst

 Buy enterprise certificates
 ***************************

-As a sending organization, you must authenticate with an enterprise certificate issued by Buypass or Commfides.
+As a sending organization, you must authenticate with an enterprise certificate (virksomhetssertifikat) issued by either Buypass or Commfides.
 You will need a test certificate and a production certificate.
 These must be in the RSA format.

 Test environment
 ###########################

 A test certificate must be used against our test environment.
-The test certificate will be used in the testing phase, and as soon as you are ready to go into production, you will have to replace it with a production certificate.
+The test certificate will be used in the testing phase, and as soon as you are ready to deploy your integration to production, you will have to replace it with a production certificate.

 ..
 NOTE::
    It is not possible to use a test certificate in production or the other way around.